ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Semantics

-The root selector `$` not only selects the root node of the input document, but it also produces as output a list consisting of one
+The root selector `$` not only selects the Root node of the argument, but it also produces as output a list consisting of one
-node: the input Value.
+node: the argument itself.

 A selector may select zero or more nodes for further processing.
 A syntactically valid selector MUST NOT produce errors.